YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

      return fs.readFileSync(tmpl, 'utf8');
    }

-The Handlebars rendering engines that comes with Mojito has a ``compile`` function that compile templates into an executable JavaScript function, but EJS has a ``render`` function that returns a string containing the rendered template.
-The implementation of the ``compile`` method in the view engine addon is up to the developer.
 In the above code snippet, the ``compile`` method simply returns the template file to the ``render`` method, where the instance of the EJS rendering engine calls ``render` to render the template file into a string.
 The implementation of the ``compile`` method in the addon could have been written to call ``ejs.render``.

 EJS Templates
 -------------